emanuel36/LoRa-sensor-node-device/README.md

 This is a project of a new LoRa device sensor-node.
 This device is capable of collecting environment data such as temperature, humidity, soil moisture and ambient as well as sending all data to a LoRa gateway from miles away.
 As can be seen from the [component specifications](#components-specifications) table, this device is very inexpensive, therefore it is suitable equipment to apply to a wireless sensor network in an agricultural field.

+More details can be seen in this [publication](https://www.embarcados.com.br/dispositivo-sensor-no-lora-de-baixo-custo-utilizando-energia-solar/) (Portuguese language).

 ### Built With
 * [LoRa](https://lora-alliance.org/)
 * [PIC16F18426](https://www.microchip.com/wwwproducts/en/PIC16F18426)